sammiler/mlt/port/Workflow.md

 6. The `if(DEFINED ENV{VCPKG_MLT_SOURCE_DIR})` condition in `portfile.cmake` evaluates to **true**.
 7. It **completely skips** the `vcpkg_from_github` block, avoiding the `SHA512` problem entirely.
 8. It directly uses the source code at `${{ github.workspace }}` (the PR's own code) for the build.

-**This solution perfectly achieves:**

-*   **The CI can test the code from the PR itself**, including any modifications to the `portfile.cmake`.
-*   **The self-bootstrapping problem in CI is completely avoided.**
-*   **End-users** who install this port on their own machines (who won't have the environment variable set) will follow the `else` path, downloading a stable, hash-verified official version, which ensures security and reproducibility.

-This is a professional and robust CI practice that perfectly resolves the "chicken-and-egg" paradox you identified.